sajjadhossanshimanto/FireDM/README.md

 - [pystray](https://github.com/moses-palmer/pystray): for systray icon

-Note: PyIDM will do its best to install missing packages automatically using pip3 once you run it.
+Note: FireDM will do its best to install missing packages automatically using pip3 once you run it.

 you can install required packages manually using:
 ```